amd/InfinityHub-CI/cp2k/baremetal/README.md

 git clone --recursive https://github.com/cp2k/cp2k.git
 ```
 3. Install CP2K dependencies with CP2Ks toolchains script.
-More Details for how the toolchain works visit [cp2k/tool/Toolchain](https://github.com/cp2k/cp2k/tree/master/tools/toolchain) the CP2K repo.
-A variable `GPU_VER` has been provided to set the GPU architecture to be built: `Mi50`, `Mi100`, `Mi250`.
-This specifies the GPU architecture for which DBCSR will be built.
-Mi250 is used for all MI200 series accelerators.
+For more Details for how the toolchain works visit [cp2k/tool/Toolchain](https://github.com/cp2k/cp2k/tree/master/tools/toolchain) the CP2K repo.

+> NOTE: With the Mi250 below the toolchain will configure the CP2K Dependencies for all AMD GPUs.
+> To use another GPU follow steps provided for updating the make files.

 ```bash
 cd cp2k/tools/toolchain
 ./install_cp2k_toolchain.sh \